 Floodplains are the low, flat, periodically flooded lands adjacent to rivers, lakes and oceans, and are subject to land-shaping and water flow processes.
 For land use planning purposes, the regulatory floodplain is usually viewed as all lands within reach of a 100-year flood.
 Living outside a 100-year flood zone does not guarantee you will not experience flooding.
 Federal Emergency Management Agency (FEMA) records indicate 30 percent of its claims are outside of the 100-year flood zone.
 Localized flooding, even in higher elevations away from the 100-year flood zone, can occur.

 Most of the known floodplains in the U.S. have been mapped by the National Flood Insurance Administration, one of the parts of the Federal Emergency Management Agency (FEMA).
-Copies of all of these maps for Independence are kept by Public Works.
+Copies of all of these maps for Independence are kept by Municipal Services.
 They can also be accessed electronically at FEMA's Flood Map Service Center.